idapython/src/examples/index.md

 #### Description
 List all the functions in the current segment, as well as all the cross-references to them.

+Contrary to @list_segment_functions, this uses the somewhat higher-level `idautils` module.

 #### Keywords
 xrefs